metafizzy/fizzy.school/content/hash-maps.md

 }
 ```

 This code, of course, functionally gets the job done.
 But its repetitive nature is irksome.
-The conditional and assignment code is nearly identical.
+The code blocks all share the exact same structure.
 The only change are the values being checked and used.

 This is an ideal case for a _hash map_.